UoMResearchIT/docker-introduction-R/learners/setup.md

   From the top menu, choose "Settings" > "Resources" > "WSL Integration" Under "Enable integration with additional distros", select "Ubuntu".
   Apply changes and restart.

-### Mac

-Please install docker following these [instructions](https://docs.docker.com/desktop/install/mac-install/).

-### Linux

-Installation on Linux requires two steps:

-- Installation of Docker Engine
-- Enabling non-root access

-Docker provides a generic installation option using a [convenience script](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script).

-Once the Docker Engine has been successfully installed, some [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) must be taken.

-If you prefer not to use the convenience script, Docker provides a guide to [installing the Docker Engine](https://docs.docker.com/engine/install/), with an overview of supported Linux distributions and pointers to relevant installation information.

-**Warning: Extra action if you install Docker using Snap**

-[Snap](https://snapcraft.io/) is an app management system for linux, popular on Ubuntu and other systems.
-Docker is available via Snap.
-However, if you have installed it using this service you will need to take the following steps to ensure docker will work properly:
-`mkdir ~/tmp`
-`export TMPDIR=~/tmp`

-These commands will let you use docker in the current terminal instance, but you will have to run "export TEMPDIR=~/tmp" in every new terminal you want to use docker in.

-An alternative is to append that command at the end of your bashrc file with the following command:
-`echo "export TEMPDIR=~/tmp" >> ~/bashrc`

-This will configure each new instance of a terminal to run that command at the start of every new terminal instance.

 :::::::::::::::::::::::::::::::::::::::::::::::::::